-- Oadenol's Codex, on the table describing the event of Explosive Overclocking a demesne, squeezes this gem into the margins of the N/A entry:Be somewhere else
+- Oadenol's Codex, on the table describing the event of Explosive Overclocking a demesne, squeezes this gem into the margins of the N/A entry after noting that the detonation will take place in five minutes:Be somewhere else

 - The 2e Infernals book, after discussing various game styles - a revenge plot against whomever caused the Infernals' damning failures in the first place, power plays in the hell-on-earth that the Yozi created after a successful Reclamation, a standard Reclamation campaign based on turning all of Creation into said hell-on-earth - throws this suggestion in:GRAND THEFT YEDDIMRemember that disclaimer, way up in a previous section?
 The disclaimer that warned you that the Infernals were brutal, cruel and required a tempered approach in order to not over stimulate or desensitize players?
 Yeah, forget it.

 - There's a massive tonal difference between the first and second parts of the book.
 Of course, everyone prefered the latter half, so any chance for the moody, loyal, and irredeemable Infernals went down the drain, to the joy of everyone else.

 - The adult Book of Swallowed Darkness has a hilarious story of a maddened Solar who fell in love with a mountain and created a moonsilver device that allowed him to have sex with it.
 The mountain enjoyed it so much it erupted, destroying everything in its surroundings, including the Solar and a nearby village.

 - The Righteous Devil Style from Scroll of the Monk turns into an outright parody of The Man With No Name and spaghetti westerns in general, with charms that are centered on the quickdraw and a form that allows you to call your opponent out and send bystanders fleeing from the saloon.